 An ambitious new public art project taking place in November 2022, bringing together the diverse communities, cultures and landscapes of the Mornington Peninsula.

-The City of Kingston will celebrate its history through a new creative project supported by the Victorian Government’s Creative Suburbs program.
-Curators David Cross and Cameron Bishop have commissioned six contemporary artists working across performance, music, craft, installation and video, to work with local community groups to develop projects that retell Kingston’s history in exciting new ways.
+The City of Kingston celebrated its history through a creative project supported by the Victorian Government’s Creative Suburbs program.
+Curators David Cross and Cameron Bishop commissioned six contemporary artists working across performance, music, craft, installation and video, to work with local community groups to develop projects that retell Kingston’s history in exciting new ways.

 Public Art Commission places the delivery and analysis of publicly funded and commissioned projects at its locus.

 Led by Professor David Cross, Associate Professor Cameron Bishop, Professor Katya Johanson and Professor Hilary Glow, PAC brings together two strands: the Commission itself – which offers both production and reflection expertise, and Cultural Impact Projects – which brings evaluation and reflection to identify the impact of arts initiatives on the public.
 Collectively, the team, including Associate Professor Cameron Bishop, Associate Professor Hilary Glow, and Research Fellow Ilana Russel, deliver leading-edge artistic and curatorial publications and consultancy work locally and internationally.